Civil Rights Movement Archive (CRMA)

 SNCC & Grassroots Organizing Discussion Series.
 Feb-May (online and in-Person events).
 Various locations.
 SNCC Legacy Project (SLP).

-Freedom Summer 60th Commemoration programs and initiatives.
+Mississippi Freedom Summer 60th Commemoration Events, Programs and Initiatives.

 Movement Art: If you are aware of any works of art related to the Freedom Movement such as paintings, drawings, murals, statues, and so on, please take a look at our Civil Rights Movement Art page to see if we already have an image of it in our collection.
 If it isn't included in our collection please email us an image we can post, or a weblink, or some other information that we can use.
 Thanks.